Signed in as:

-You may seek protection and apply for asylum if you have suffered persecution or have fear of future persecution due to:
+You may seek protection and apply for asylum if you have suffered persecution or have a fear of future persecution due to:

 You may apply for asylum regardless of your immigration status, whether you are in the United States legally or illegally.